Workforce Development Partnerships (including STEM and STEAM)

 - Career Awareness: Partnerships typically happen on FCPS property or through group field trips.
 Examples include inviting guest speakers into schools, providing work-based tours, supporting college and career fairs, and supporting informational interviews.
 These partnerships can happen at any grade level, but more often occur with our younger students.

 - Career Exploration: Partnerships are those that have students working independently or in smaller groups, on the partner's property, in an internship or in service learning projects, in a job shadow program, externships, or participating in career mentorship.
 Middle and high school age students are the primary recipients of Career Exploration partnerships.

 - Career Preparation: Partnerships for our older students include student-based enterprise, cooperative education, clinical experience, registered apprenticeships, youth registered apprenticeships, and entrepreneurship, all of which are mostly conducted off FCPS property.

 In schools and in all partnerships, stressing the necessary soft skills (dress code, resume writing, and etiquette), and essential work skills (communications, problem solving and teamwork, technology, and more) is always encouraged.

 Why: Today's students will become tomorrow's workforce and future taxpayers.
 Education develops human capital required to create a skilled workforce, improve productivity, and drive business growth.
-Northern Virginia Community College’s Labor Market Intelligence website offers downloadable reports, and publications on in-demand occupations and industry sectors, hiring trends, and other economic indicators.
+Developed in partnership between the Northern Virginia Chamber of Commerce and Northern Virginia Community College, the Northern Virginia Workforce Index Report demystifies our Region's workforce trends with real, actionable data including connections to education, credentialling, hiring trends and requirements, changes to remote work policies, and more.